rhett-chen/Robotic-grasping-papers/README.md

 **[CoRL2022]** Towards Scale Balanced 6-DoF Grasp Detection in Cluttered Scenes, [[Paper](https://arxiv.org/pdf/2212.05275.pdf)], [[Code](https://github.com/mahaoxiang822/Scale-Balanced-Grasp)].

 *Keywords: 6D grasp; cluttered scene; Graspnet-1billion dataset; data augmentation, mix the point cloud of syntetic data and real-scene data; pretrain an unseen point cloud instance segmentation network to generate masks for all objects, and then uniformly sample points from all objects for grasp learning; balance the grasp learning on different grasp width scale.*

+*Motivation: To address the difficulty in dealing with small-scale samples.*

 ```latex
 @InProceedings{Ma_2021_BMVC,